Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Introduction and Motivation

 \subsection{Contributions and Organization}

-\begin{enumerate} \item {\bf Regret algorithm and optimality:} First, for the regret setting, we propose a \ac{UCB}-type algorithm -- \texttt{UCB-VV} that maximizes the frequency of selecting the arm with the highest variance.
-We show that the upper bound on the regret for \texttt{UCB-VV} is $\mathcal{O}(\log{n})$, and derive the corresponding information-theoretic lower bound to demonstrate that \texttt{UCB-VV} is order optimal.
-This is presented in Section \ref{sec:2}. \item {\bf \ac{BAI} algorithm and optimality:} Next, we propose an arm-elimination based algorithm called \texttt{SHVV} to identify the arm with the highest variance within a fixed budget of pulls.
-Similar to the regret case, we derive the information-theoretic lower bound on the probability of error for the highest variance \ac{BAI} and show that \texttt{SHVV} is order optimal.
-This is presented in Section~\ref{sec:3}. \\ {\bf Key novelty in 1) and 2):} This is the first work that develops algorithms for selecting the arm with the highest variance and proves their order optimality. \item {\bf Extension to sub-Gaussian distributions and applications to \ac{SR}:} While the above results consider bounded distributions, we prove that our framework is more general and can be applied to sub-Gaussian distributions.
-For this, we derive a novel Bernstein-type concentration inequality for the sample variance of a sub-Gaussian distribution.
-Leveraging the same, we derive a novel concentration bound for the sample \ac{SR}.
-We demonstrate the application of this result to devise a \ac{UCB}-type algorithm to select the arm with the highest \ac{SR} and provide a sketch for bounding its regret.
-This discussion is presented in Section~\ref{sec:4}. \\ {\bf Key novelty in 3):} To the best of our knowledge, this is the first work that provides a path-independent concentration bound (unlike \cite{khurshid2025optimizing}) for the sample \ac{SR} for sub-Gaussian distributions.
-The resulting algorithm of \ac{SR} optimality and its regret bound has not been reported in the literature. \item {\bf Practical Application:} Finally, following the theoretical development, in Section~\ref{sec:5}, we compare the performance of \texttt{UCB-VV} with algorithms like \texttt{$\epsilon$-greedy}, \texttt{VTS}, and \texttt{KL-UCB}.
+\begin{enumerate} \item {\bf Misallocation algorithm and optimality:} First, for the \ac{MM} setting, we propose an algorithm -- \texttt{UCB-VV} that maximizes the frequency of selecting the arm with the highest variance.
+We derive an upper bound of order $\mathcal{O}(\log n)$ on the variance-misallocation of \texttt{UCB-VV}, together with a matching information-theoretic lower bound, thereby establishing the order optimality of the proposed algorithm for variance-based \ac{MM}.
+These results are presented in Section~II. \item {\bf \ac{BAI} algorithm and optimality:} Next, we propose an arm-elimination based algorithm called \texttt{SHVV} to identify the arm with the highest variance within a fixed budget of pulls.
+Similar to the misallocation case, we derive matching upper and lower bounds on the probability of error for highest-variance identification and prove that \texttt{SHVV} is order optimal.
+These results are presented in Section~III. \\ {\bf Key novelty in 1) and 2):} This is the first work that develops algorithms for selecting the arm with the highest variance and proves their order optimality.
+Derivation of all core probabilistic components for the variance objective is required even for \ac{BAI} algorithms.
+Consequently, we resort to tools like McDiarmid's inequality, Bernstein-type bound and KL-divergence for variance to establish sharp deviation guarantees for the sample variance. \item {\bf Extension to sub-Gaussian distributions and applications to \ac{SR}:} While the main theoretical results are derived for bounded rewards, we extend the framework to sub-Gaussian distributions.
+For this, we derive a novel Bernstein-type concentration inequality for the sample variance and standard deviation of a sub-Gaussian distribution.
+This extension is technically nontrivial because the square of a sub-Gaussian variable is sub-exponential, necessitating a two-term tail bound that cannot be obtained by direct extension of mean-based analyses.
+Leveraging this result, we derive a new, path-independent concentration inequality for the empirical \ac{SR} statistic.
+We further demonstrate how this bound enables the construction of a \ac{UCB}-type algorithm for \ac{SR} maximization and provide a sketch of its regret analysis.
+These results are presented in Section~IV. \\ {\bf Key novelty in 3):} To the best of our knowledge, this is the first work that provides a path-independent concentration bound (unlike \cite{khurshid2025optimizing}) for the sample \ac{SR} for sub-Gaussian distributions.
+The resulting algorithm of \ac{SR} optimality and its regret bound has not been reported in the literature. \item {\bf Empirical evaluation and financial case study:} Finally, following the theoretical development, in Section~V, we empirically evaluate the proposed algorithms by comparing \texttt{UCB-VV} with baseline algorithms such as \texttt{$\epsilon$-greedy} and \texttt{VTS}.
 We also demonstrate the superior performance of \texttt{SHVV} for a fixed budget setting under 6 different setups.
-Then, in Section~\ref{sec:6}, we validate the efficacy of the proposed algorithms (both \texttt{UCB-VV} and \texttt{SHVV}) on a real-world application -- call option trading of \ac{GBM} simulated $100$ stocks. \end{enumerate}
+Then, in Section~VI, we validate the efficacy of the proposed algorithms (both \texttt{UCB-VV} and \texttt{SHVV}) on a real-world application -- we present a call option trading case study based on \ac{GBM}-simulated stock prices as a qualitative financial illustration of variance driven decision making under convex payoffs. \end{enumerate}